 - caesarian birth rate is reduced

-The medical world also acknowledges that emergency caesarian births and the use of forceps can be traumatic, which contributes to post natal depression.
+The medical world also acknowledges that emergency caesarian births and the use of intervention can be traumatic, which contributes to post natal depression.
 Medical procedures based on birth as a pathological condition contributes to lower infant mortality, but also less satisfied moms.
 Doula support can help address this issue.”

-My role as a Doula is to:
+The role as a Doula is to:

 - encourage objectivity and a positive outlook during pregnancy and the birth experience (birth plan)

 - appreciate and respect your individuality and serve your needs

 - encourage the holistic approach of lifestyle choices (diet, exercise, stress, relaxation) so that you can grow in responsibility towards your own health and wellbeing

 - respect and facilitate emotional stress release with previous trauma, including previous traumatic birth experiences.

 The role of the expectant mother and father is to engage into pregnancy and natural birth by: